The Ultimate Pregnancy Appointment Guide: What to Expect Week by Week at Your Prenatal Visits

 Pregnancy creates new and unfamiliar symptoms in many women.
 However, some symptoms need attention.
 Here’s when to call your doctor in the second trimester:

-- Pain or tenderness in one of both calves that doesn’t go away
+- Pain or tenderness in one or both calves that does not go away.

-- Severe headaches that don’t go away with Tylenol
+- Severe headaches that do not go away with acetaminophen (Tylenol).

 Prenatal Appointments: Third Trimester (27 Weeks – Baby’s Arrival)

 - Check fetal movement: It’s important to be aware of your baby's movements.
-If you notice a sudden change or absence of fetal movement, let you care team know.
+If you notice a sudden change or absence of fetal movement, let your care team know.

-- Rhogam injections: If an Rh-negative blood type was found during your initial prenatal visit, you’ll receive an injection to prevent immune system complications for future pregnancies.
+- Rhogam injections: If an Rh-negative blood type was found during your initial prenatal visit, you may receive an injection to prevent immune complications for future pregnancies.
 This usually happens at 28 weeks.

 Prenatal Appointments: 36 Weeks – End of Pregnancy

 Once you’ve reached 36 weeks, you’ll see your doctor every week until you deliver.
-These visits are essential for ensuring the well-being of both you and your little one, as well as preparing for a safe and smooth delivery.
+These visits are essential for monitoring the well-being of both you and your little one, as well as preparing for delivery.
 In addition to routine physical examinations and checking baby’s heartbeat and movement, here’s what else you can expect:

 - Cervical exams: If you’re having frequent contractions or preparing to be induced, your doctor will likely need to perform this exam.